- Catering, Venue Cipriani 42nd Street

-If everything Oprah Winfrey touches turns to gold--and judging by her TV show, magazine and book picks, it does--then Preston Bailey should get ready.
+NEW YORK If everything Oprah Winfrey touches turns to gold--and judging by her TV show, magazine and book picks, it does--then Preston Bailey should get ready.
 The celebrity decor designer's lush floral pieces for O magazine's first anniversary party earned a rave review from the big O herself.
 “He did things with flowers that I didn't know could happen,” Winfrey said during her brief remarks at the event.
 “I love you, Preston.”

 She had good reason to share the love.
 Bailey's arrangements were gorgeous--two large tree branches stuffed with arrangements of fuschia and red roses near the entrance; 10 chandeliers covered in more flowers, with long white candles, hung from the ceiling; and two large O's draped with even more flowers near the food stations.

 After Winfrey thanked Bailey (and all those involved in her magazine's first year), she told the crowd that filled Cipriani 42nd Street, “I really came to party.”
 Then she introduced the O'Jays, who brought an energetic performance to what was already a pretty rollicking party (thanks, in part, to Tom Finn's fun music mix), with lots of people and lots of food.
 In addition to crowds of advertising folks and magazine employees, we also spotted two of Winfrey's partners, Hearst Magazines president Cathleen Black and Oxygen's Geraldine Laybourne.
 Deborah Norville, Iman, Diane Sawyer and Emme also showed up.